 School Year: Student-Athlete:

-Parents/Legal Guardian ns:
+Parents/Legal Guardian S:

 School Attending:

+J

 MEDICAL RELEASE

-through reasonable efformedical personnel the ts/legal guardians of the above name student-a orts, the undersigned parents/legal guardians of permission, consent, and authorization for med forced for the above mentioned school year or do hereby empower and grant dical treatment.
+through reasonable effo medical personnel the p es/legal guardians of the above name student- orts, the undersigned parents/legal guardians of permission, consent, and authorization for med forced for the above mentioned school year or do hereby empower and grant dical treatment.
 This

-I do hereby indemnify a authorization. and hold harmless the medical personnel who a act in reliance upon this
+I do hereby indemnify a authorization. nd hold harmless the medical personnel who a act in reliance upon this

-Signature of Parents/Le Date
+Signature of Parents/Le gal Guardians Date

-EMERGENCY INFORMA TION
+ı EMERGENCY INFORMA TION

-Phone Number(s) wher re you can be reached at work or home
+Phone Number(s) wher e you can be reached at work or home

-Allergies of Student-Ath nlete
+Allergies of Student-Ath llete

-Medications Student-A thlete is Taking
+Medications Student-At hlete is Taking

-Name of Health Insurar nce Carrier, Subscriber Number, and Group Nur mber
+Name of Health Insuran ice Carrier, Subscriber Number, and Group Nur mber

-Emergency Contacts if Parent/Legal Guardians are Unable to be Conta act with Phone Numbers
+Emergency Contacts if I act with Phone Numbers